mephistolist/icescraper/README.md

 If you let the program run a few minutes, you may find thousands of entries being generated.
 You can save its output to a file from the command-line like this:

 ```$ ./icescraper -d domain.com > log```

-Crystal is a newer language and did not have the ability to implement some of the features I wanted to use here at this time.
-Personally I just love the syntax, simplicity and speed that only Crystal brings to the table and wanted to make something with it.
-I may add more to this later as the language matures, but for now this is just an exersize in using Crystal.